 We are registered as a seed seller and required by the Colorado Department of Agriculture to follow labeling requirements for seed sold within our State.
 Each pack sold in Colorado will include a seed label that will include germination rates as well as a lot of other useful information.
 The vast majority of our selections will germinate at over 90+%.
 In many of our tests we get 100% germination but your results may vary.
 Our lowest germination rate is about 50% (we still feel people want some of the low germination rate seeds because of the unique properties of those cultivars).
 We can provide you with germination percentages of your selections prior to purchase.
 Please ask.

-What is the CBD %?
+What is the CBD%?

-How many seeds are in a pack?
+How many seeds are in a pack, in a Pound, a Kilo?
+Do you have bulk pricing?

-How do we purchase?
+How do We purchase?

 Are these seeds “stable”?